lembap10/5801P4/README.md

 - "questionType": Type of Question.
 Will be set to multiple choice.
 - "intendedLMS": 3 options: canvas, moodle, blackboard
 - "intendedQuizType": 2 options: .gift, .qti
+- "code": each tuple of lines of code, in jsonArray format
+- "ignoreLines" : an array of 1s and 0s to show which lines to ignore (1 = ignore, 0 = do not ignore)

 Multiple Choice exclusive:
 - "numChoices": number of choices